fero23/bytevec/README.md

 serialization and deserialization respectively.
 - String and str don't store their byte count, it's up to their container (if any) to store the size of the byte buffer of the string.
+- Complex data structures such as `struct`s, tuples and collections need to store the sizes of their underlying data fields.
+These sizes are stored as values of a generic integral type parameter `Size` that should be provided in every call of the methods of the `ByteEncodable` and `ByteDecodable` traits.
+This type parameter is propagated to the serialization and deserialization operations of the contained data fields.
+The type parameter `Size` is constrained by the `BVSize` trait.
+Currently the types that implement this trait are `u8`, `u16`, `u32` and `u64`.
+Users should select the type for the `Size` type parameter according to the expected size of the byte buffer.
+If the expected size exceeds the 2<sup>32</sup> byte length limit of `u32`, use `u64` instead.
-- For structures with defined fields such as a custom `struct` or a tuple, it will store the size of each field on an `u32` value in order at the start of the slice segment for the structure, followed by the actual bytes of the values of the fields.
+- For structures with defined fields such as a custom `struct` or a tuple, it will store the size of each field on a sequence of `Size` values at the start of the slice segment for the structure, followed by the actual bytes of the values of the fields.
-- For any collection with variable length, it will first store the length (in elements, not byte count) on an `u32` value, followed by the byte count (yes, in `u32`) of each element, and then the actual values of the elements.
+- For any collection with variable length, it will first store the length (in elements, not byte count) on a `Size` value, followed by the byte count (yes, of `Size`) of each element, and then the actual values of the elements.
 All of this done in order, order is important, the same order of serialization is the order of deserialization.
 - All serializable values can be nested, so any structure that implements